Catalyst Awards Fourth Cohort

 Once you have been selected for the Awards (and so offered UKRI funding and a place on the Zinc programme of support) you will be required to submit details of your application through the UKRI Je-S system.

-Expression of Interest Open February 2023
+Expression of Interest closes 21st February, 2023